ankitku/AIFM/README.md

 (ii) I asked it to have a single data for test cases that can be used for testing as well as for verification using ACL2s.

-(iii) Claude understood by itself that proveme.lisp is for ACL2s.
+3. Claude understood by itself that proveme.lisp is for ACL2s.
+4. I would rank the thinking, understanding and implementation capabilities of the LLMs I used as shown: x-ai/grok-code-fast-1 < Google Gemini Agent < Claude 4.5 with Think